1) Research and finding your inspirations

 3) Finding the Right Denim Material.

-Denim has always been a cotton warp-faced textile ever since its inception.
-The '80s brought introduced spandex, elastane, and polyester to give way for new body-hugging silhouettes.
+Since its inception, denim has been a cotton warp-faced textile.
+The '80s introduced spandex, elastane, and polyester to give way to new body-hugging silhouettes.
 As a rule of thumb, you always want to use the same tensile strength fabrics within a single garment.
 Mixing stretch with non-stretch materials will not yield good results.

 There wasn't a need to use stretched materials for this apron, and women's jeans contain too many variations of mixed fibers that would require more work to source, thus eliminating them from our choice.

-The challenge with upcycling is the limited workable area within a garment. (as shown in the above diagram) Your final design can help determine the usable space for making your upcycled product.
-Depending on your project, style, and aesthetic, it is possible to use the entire pair of jeans without producing any waste.
+The challenge with upcycling is the limited workable area within a garment (as shown in the above diagram).
+Your final design can help determine the usable space for making your upcycled product.
+Using the entire pair of jeans without producing any waste is possible, depending on your project, style, and aesthetic.
 Proper planning and imagination can help to maximize usage.
 The workable area can vary based on your design goals.
 Always have a detailed sketch with measurements before starting.

 4) Prototyping

-The denim leg seams don’t often get used as they are bulky and hard to sew with typical home machines.
-Since these aprons have ties, I experimented with using the seams as the apron ties as I have saved a bag full of them from previous upcycle projects.
-The esthetic matches with the reverse seams of the apron body, creating a deconstruction look.
+The denim leg seams aren’t often used as they are bulky and hard to sew with typical home machines.
+Since these aprons have ties, I experimented with using the seams as the apron ties, as I have saved a bag full of them from previous upcycle projects.
+The esthetic matches the reverse seams of the apron body, creating a deconstruction look.
 Using the jean seams increases the percentage of upcycled material in this apron closer to 90%.

 5) Sourcing + Production: A collaborative effort

-Sourcing usually requires a lot of time, mainly searching for preloved garments in bulk.
-Luckily there are more and more startups specializing in textile and clothing rescue.
+Sourcing usually requires much time, mainly searching for preloved garments in bulk.
+Luckily, there are increasingly many startups specializing in textile and clothing rescue.
 The ladies from Gem City Apron approached Helpsy to inquire about large men’s jeans.
 Little did we know, the fantastic team from Helpsy said they were excited about finding buyers for their big-sized jeans and were excited to start this partnership.

-Production of the aprons was done at Sew Valley in Cincinnati, as they did a fantastic job with each apron.
+The aprons were produced at Sew Valley in Cincinnati, as they did a fantastic job with each apron.
 When finding the right manufacturers, you should always ask the right questions and ensure their sustainable practices align with your mission.

 6) What to do with textile scraps?

 Upcycling isn’t perfect, as it does yield some waste.
-Luckily, many startups accept fabric scrap as donations — as they are used as home insulation—all scraps from this prototype donated to Goodwill's textile recycling program.
+Luckily, many startups accept fabric scraps as donations—they are used as home insulation.
+All scraps from this prototype are donated to Goodwill's textile recycling program.

-There are many ways to disposing of textile waste, as more local businesses are offering recycling programs.
+There are many ways to dispose of textile waste, as more local businesses offer recycling programs.
 Always check your local thrift store for assistance, or better yet, search for "textile recycling programs near me" to find local businesses providing those services.

 Here are some additional places to check out for recycling unwanted textiles.

-SMART Secondary Materials and Recycled Textiles - Is the leading industry voice promoting high standards and best practices for reusing and recycling textiles and related secondary materials.
-Their members reduce solid waste by collecting, reclaiming, and “close the loop” by processing, reusing, converting, and distributing these recyclables.
+SMART Secondary Materials and Recycled Textiles - This is the leading industry voice promoting high standards and best practices for reusing and recycling textiles and related secondary materials.
+Their members reduce solid waste by collecting, reclaiming, and “closing the loop” by processing, reusing, converting, and distributing these recyclables.

 RecycledNOW UK - Recycle Now is the national recycling campaign for England, supported and funded by the Government, managed by WRAP, and used locally by over 90% of English authorities.
 This service helped make recycling easier.
 More than 60% of the people now describe themselves as committed recyclers, compared to less than half when the campaign began in 2004

-Wearables Collections NYC - Since 2004, they have been creating accessible hubs for clothing collection in NYC and keep over 95% of what's collected out of the landfill, giving millions of clothing items a second life.
+Wearables Collections NYC—Since 2004, they have created accessible hubs for clothing collection in NYC.
+Over 95% of what's collected stays out of landfills, giving millions of clothing items a second life.

-TerraCycle Fabrics and Clothing Zero Waste Box™- You will need to order boxes from them, Small $104 - Large $313; it's worth it as you'll be 100% sure they are not going to landfills.
-The collected fabrics are segregated into their respective categories (such as nylons, cotton, etc.) and then either reused, upcycled, or recycled as appropriate.
-Check to see if they will accept from your country
+TerraCycle Fabrics and Clothing Zero Waste Box™ —You must order boxes from them, Small $104—Large $313; it's worth it as you'll be 100% sure they are not going to landfills.
+The collected fabrics are segregated into their respective categories (such as nylons, cotton, etc.) and reused, upcycled, or recycled as appropriate.
+Check to see if they will accept fabrics from your country.